🎉Spacelift raises $51M Series C to redefine the future of infrastructure

 The count meta-argument also helps in creating multiple instances of a given Terraform resource.

-However, there are a couple of major differences.
+However, there are a couple of major differences:

-1. Fixed vs. dynamic: A count meta-argument accepts an integer value and simply creates those many numbers of resources.
+1. Fixed vs. dynamic: A count meta-argument accepts an integer value and simply creates the specified number of resources.
 Terraform does not retain the IDs of the instances thus created.
-When the count is modified, all the resources are re-created.On the other hand, using for_each provides the flexibility of creating as many resources which are specified in the input.
+When the count is modified, all the resources are re-created.
+On the other hand, using for_each provides the flexibility of creating as many resources as specified in the input.
 It does not recreate the existing instances if the input value is changed.

-2. Resource instance attribute customization: An apparent limitation of the count meta-argument is that it is not possible to tweak attributes per resource instance being created.For example, when subnets are created using count, all of them would be assigned the same CIDR range.
+2. Resource instance attribute customization: An apparent limitation of the count meta-argument is that it is not possible to tweak attributes per resource instance being created.
+For example, when subnets are created using count, all of them would be assigned the same CIDR range.
 In this case, for_each meta-argument is used to provide that kind of variation.

-Read more about the Terraform count meta-argument.
+Read more about the comparison between Terraform for each and count meta-argument.

 Continuing with the same example from the Using for_each with list of objects section, we created a property named “enabled” in our list(object) variable instance_object.
 When we have to conditionally create these instances, we can simply toggle the value of this attribute.

-This value is then interpreted using the Terraform if condition included in the for loop as shown below.
+This value is then interpreted using the Terraform if condition included in the for loop, as shown below.

 resource "aws_instance" "by_object" {